zabokaa/vina/README.md

 - This project is based on full-stack course @ Code Institute, especially the Walk-through-project "I Think Therefore I Blog"
 - Images from Pexels or mine.
-- As a template for my 'mantesting.md' I used the testing.md of [HerrFri](https://github.com/HerFri/RetroReview/blob/main/testing.md)